sigstore/root-signing/playbooks/ORCHESTRATION.md

 * The expected root and targets versions.
 * The expected root and targets thresholds.
 * The expected keyholders and placeholder signatures.
-* The expected target and delegation files.
-Check the termination, paths, and targets on each delegation.
+* The expected target files.
+Check the targets' custom metadata in the targets file.

 <!-- TODO: Add playbook for disaster/recovery steps. -->